-Reincarnation, karma, life after death, etc., can be demonstrated to the inner mind, but first of all it demands from the candidates to that demonstration to have opened their inner mind.
+Reincarnation, karma, life after death, etc., can be demonstrated to the inner mind, but first of all that demonstration demands from candidates to open their inner mind.
 Thus, if they did not open it yet, how can we make a demonstration like that?
 Obviously, this would be impossible, right?

-Many are those who have underestimated that faculty; some even disparagingly call it with the title of "the mad one of the house,” an unjust title, because if not for the imagination, we would not have recorded this lecture, not the car would exist, there would be no trains either, etc. The sage who wants to make an invention must first imagine it, and thereafter make a drawing of their invention on paper.
-The architect who wants to build a house, must have first imagined it, and thereafter made blueprints of it on sheets of paper.
+Many are those who have underestimated that faculty.
+Some even disparagingly call it with the title of "the mad one of the house,” an unjust title, because if not for the imagination, we would not have recorded this lecture, nor would the car exist; there would be no trains either, etc. The sage who wants to make an invention must first imagine it, and thereafter make a drawing of their invention on paper.
+The architect who wants to build a house must have first imagined it, and thereafter make blueprints of it on sheets of paper.
 So imagination has permitted the creation of every invention.
 Imagination is not therefore something to be despised...

 That there are several types of imagination, we cannot deny it.